-&lt;sup>8 Here and elsewhere we've spoken of the field of logic, and allowing practices within the field to dictate our accounts of logic's aims, methodology and epistemology.
+&lt;sup>8Here and elsewhere I've spoken of the field of logic and allowing practices within the field to dictate our accounts of logic's aims, methodology, and epistemology.
 Yet, one might plausibly be concerned that in order to identify and analyse these practices, one must have a prior conception of what constitutes the field of logic (and who is a member of it), which itself may be unduly influenced by one's philosophical views (unfortunately for PLP, given its motivations).
-Indeed, field specification is a problem for all practice-based approaches, given that they do not wish to excessively restrict the field's scope of enquiry due to preconceptions.
+Indeed, field specification is a problem for all practice-based approaches, given that they do not wish to excessively restrict the field's scope of inquiry due to preconceptions.
 Further, there is no straightforward answer.
-The delineation of research fields is a live research question within informetrics (Muñoz-Écija et al. 2019), and the various measures we currently have at our disposal are not guaranteed to deliver the same results.
-However, they do indicate that by beginning with certain paradigm cases of a logician and works within the field, we can then use citation, conference attendance, and publication venue data as reliable (if defeasible) evidence for membership in the field.
-While we'll provide some indication of how we foresee PLP expanding the philosophy of logic's scope of enquiry in Section 5, we hope to discuss in more detail the available means to delineate the field and the repercussions for PLP elsewhere.
+The delineation of research fields is a live research question within informetrics (Muñoz-Écija, Vargas-Quesada, and Rodriguez 2019), and the various measures we currently have at our disposal are not guaranteed to deliver the same results.
+They do, however, indicate that by beginning with certain paradigm cases of a logician and works within the field, we can then use citation, conference attendance, and publication venue data as reliable (if defeasible) evidence for membership in the field.
+While I provide some indication of how we foresee PLP expanding the philosophy of logic's scope of inquiry in section 5, I hope to discuss in more detail the available means to delineate the field and the repercussions for PLP elsewhere.